AYSIK0/GameOfLife/README.md

 * To exit the game press Escape key (esc).

+* If the number of a creature has reachead 0 the game will stop and you will be asked to either exist the game or create a new world.

 * When you finish a game a Two files will be created:
 1. Information.txt: It contains some inforamtion about the simulation.
-2. Table.txt      : A table will be created that has the number of Greenflies and Ladybirds for each turn.
+2. Table.csv      : it will contain the number of Greenflies and Ladybirds for each turn.

-*N.B Only one pair of files (information, table) is created for each game. when you start a new world the information about the previous and current world will be in the same file. (each world has it's own ID)*
+*N.B Only one information file is created for each game. when you start a new world the information about the previous and current world will be in the same file.
+As for the table file ecah world will have it's own table file (each world has it's own ID)*

+Example:
+Let's say you did two simulation in one game, the following files will be generated:
+1. Information1.txt
+2. Table1w1.csv {the second 1 is the id}
+3. Table1w2.csv {2 is the id}